Cancer and Pain Management

 With cancer, will I have pain?

-Many people believe individuals with cancer must be in pain.
+Many people believe people with cancer must be in pain.
 This is not necessarily the case.
-Also, even if pain cannot be prevented, it can often be reduced or easier to put up with.
-Pain management is an important topic to discuss with your healthcare provider as soon as a diagnosis of cancer is made or suspected.
+Also, even if pain can't be prevented, it can often be reduced or controlled.
+Pain management is an important topic to discuss with your healthcare provider.

 Pain may happen as a result of cancer, cancer treatment, or both.
 Pain may also happen for other reasons.
-It is normal to have occasional general discomfort, headaches, pains, and muscle strains in daily life, even without cancer.
-But, even after a cancer diagnosis, not every pain is related to or caused by cancer.
-Cancer pain may depend on the type of cancer, the stage (extent) of the disease, and an individual's tolerance for pain.
+It is normal to sometimes have general discomfort, headaches, pains, and muscle strains in daily life, even without cancer.
+And, even after a cancer diagnosis, not every pain is related to or caused by cancer.
+Cancer pain may depend on the type of cancer, the stage (extent) of the disease, and an person's tolerance for pain.

 What should I do if I am in pain?

-A test cannot be performed to measure different levels of pain.
-So that any pain you may be experiencing can be reduced or eliminated, you will need to talk to your healthcare provider about the pain and give specific details about your level of discomfort.
+A test can't be used to measure different levels of pain.
+So that any pain you may have can be reduced or eliminated, you will need to talk to your healthcare provider about the pain and give specific details about your level of discomfort.

-According to the National Cancer Institute, the answers you give to the following questions can help your healthcare provider locate the cause of the pain and develop a plan to give you with as much relief as possible.
+The answers to these questions can help your healthcare provider locate the cause of the pain and develop a plan to help you get as much relief as possible.

 The following questions may be asked of you to more accurately evaluate your condition: